Skip to content

 The male neck: where ageing is most bothersome

-In my experience, most men seeking facial lifting have the neck as their main complaint.
+In my experience, most men seeking a facelift have the neck as their main concern.
 The double chin, platysmal bands, and loss of definition of the cervicomental angle are signs that deeply bother the male audience, especially in professional environments.

 The result is a defined neck, with a clear cervicomental angle, that conveys vigour and youth without appearing artificial.

-Just like in women, deep plane facial lifting can be combined with other procedures in the same surgical time for a more complete and harmonious result.
+Just like in women, deep plane facelift can be combined with other procedures in the same surgical time for a more complete and balanced result.
 In the case of men, some combinations are particularly effective:

 Blepharoplasty